FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-PeSIT.md

 ## Set a PeSIT default transfer site for routing

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> implements PeSIT routing as an intermediate partner by sending a received file to a PeSIT transfer site specified as the destination of the PeSIT transfer.
+{{< SecureTransport/componentshortname  >}} implements PeSIT routing as an intermediate partner by sending a received file to a PeSIT transfer site specified as the destination of the PeSIT transfer.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> matches the specified destination to the names of the transfer sites for the account that receives the file.
-If a transfer site name matches, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> transfers the file to that site.
+{{< SecureTransport/componentshortname  >}} matches the specified destination to the names of the transfer sites for the account that receives the file.
+If a transfer site name matches, {{< SecureTransport/componentshortname  >}} transfers the file to that site.
 No subscription is required.
-If no transfer site name matches and a default PeSIT transfer site is defined, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> transfers the file to that site.
+If no transfer site name matches and a default PeSIT transfer site is defined, {{< SecureTransport/componentshortname  >}} transfers the file to that site.

-If there is no default site, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> checks the **Routing Mode** value for the account.
+If there is no default site, {{< SecureTransport/componentshortname  >}} checks the **Routing Mode** value for the account.
 If it is **Reject**, the transfer is rejected before it starts.
 If it is **Accept**, the transfer is performed and the file is retained locally.
 If it is **Ignore**, a transfer that cannot be routed is ignored

-When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> routes a transferred file to a final PeSIT destination, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> includes PI 61 and PI 62.
+When {{< SecureTransport/componentshortname  >}} routes a transferred file to a final PeSIT destination, {{< SecureTransport/componentshortname  >}} includes PI 61 and PI 62.

 1. Select **Accounts > User Accounts**.
 The *User Accounts* page is displayed.
 2. Click the name of the account for which you want to set the default transfer site.